High-surf warning in effect for all Hawaiian Islands due to ‘historic south swell’

 “Boaters should be aware of an increased number of surfers and bodyboarders utilizing the harbor channel to access surfing areas,” forecasters said.

-“A combination of large surf and regular predicted water levels could lead to flooding of beaches that typically remain dry, especially at and around the peak daily tide,” forecasters said.
+“A combination of large surf and regular predicted water levels will lead to flooding of beaches that typically remain dry,” forecasters said.

 Large, breaking surf, significant shore break, and dangerous currents make for hazardous conditions.
 Forecasters warn the public that anyone entering the water could face significant injury or death.